-igure 20 - Database Communications
+Figure 20 - Database Communications

-4.4 wasneeded to follow
+4.4 Integration of the Database with the Wi-Fi SOC

+Once a connection was made the Wi-Fi chip needed to follow programmed instructions in order to query the database and search for food items and returned values for cooking times and power levels.

 It was discovered in implementing the Wi-Fi that the server computer containing the database and the microcontroller would need to be on the same network in order to have access to the server and send and receive data to the appropriate ports.
 The following figure is an example of a server-client relationship.